Team-Project-GA/Dev-Sweater-Front/README.md

 ## Unsolved Problems

-- Clear cart after order has been purchased
+- Clear cart after an order has been purchased
 - Add in `msgAlert` on failure
 - Clear `orderHistory` on different user sign-in

 ## Wireframes & ERD